NATO expels 8 from Russian mission as 'intelligence officers' | DW | 06.10.2021

 "We can confirm that we have withdrawn the accreditation of eight members of the Russian Mission to NATO, who were undeclared Russian intelligence officers,'' a NATO official said, speaking under condition of anonymity.

-Russian news agency Interfax cited senior lawmaker Leonid Slutsky, head of the Russian lower house of parliament's international affairs committee, as saying that Moscow would retaliate, though not necessarily in kind.
+Russian news agency Interfax cited senior lawmaker Leonid Slutsky, head of the lower house of parliament's international affairs committee, as saying Moscow would retaliate, though not necessarily in kind.

 The moves come as relations between NATO and Moscow remain strained, notably over Russia's annexation of the Crimean Peninsula from Ukraine in 2014 and its support of a rebellion in eastern Ukraine.